Twelve Principal Tatchlan Faces banner

 Gavaduru is called upon in several capacities.
 She is the Face of Protection and embodies Dignity and Honour.

-Gavaduru Ceremonial Costume
+Gavaduru Face Dancer Costume

 Gavaduru Bestowals